 Disinfectant wipes, tissues, gloves, masks and other protective or cleaning products go in the trash only, in a sealed bag.

-Public transportation: modified schedules, construction sites postponed
+Public transportation: modified schedules, construction work to resume

 Until the same date, the interest rate calculated daily by the Town on all debts due for the current year and unpaid to date will be 0%.

-Licensing and Planning Advisory Committee (PAC)
+Issuing of permits and Planning Advisory Committee (PAC)